-The data for the Cardiac Procedures Report, obtained from the inpatient UB-04 (Uniform Billing) form, was submitted electronically to PHC4 by Pennsylvania acute care hospitals that performed the procedure of interest primarily on adults.
+The data for the Cardiac Procedures Report, obtained from the inpatient UB-04 (Uniform Billing) form, was submitted electronically to PHC4 by Pennsylvania acute care hospitals that performed the procedure of interest primarily on adults (18 years and older).
 Federal hospitals were not included.
 The data included demographic information, hospital charges, and International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) and Procedure Coding System (ICD-10-PCS) diagnosis and procedure codes.